Understanding California Proposition 65 and Its Implications for Dietary Supplements

 Dietary supplements, especially those made from natural ingredients, may carry Prop 65 warnings due to trace lead content.
 This can alarm consumers, leading them to believe that these supplements pose a significant health risk.
 However, it's crucial to understand that the lead levels triggering these warnings are often well within the range of what one would consume from a balanced diet.

 The key takeaway is that while it's important to be aware of potential exposures to harmful substances, the lead content in dietary supplements flagged under Prop 65 is often comparable to, or even lower than, the levels found in common foods.
 The presence of a Prop 65 warning does not automatically imply a significant health hazard, but rather reflects California's highly precautionary regulatory stance.
+The European Food Safety Authority (EFSA) estimates the average adult consumes around 50 micrograms of lead per day, which is 100 times the Prop 65 limit.

 Conclusion